-At management level, Moncler implemented a Learning Management system designed to provide all employees at corporate offices and retail staff with an overview of their training pathway and to allow them to receive training online.
+At management level, Moncler implemented a Learning Management System enabling all employees at corporate offices and retail staff to consult their respective training plans and access online training.

-Following the update of the Group Code of Ethics, targeted training is planned to be delivered in 2018 to all Company staff around the world and will also address human rights issues.
+Following the 2017 update of the Group's Code of Ethics, the relevant training is planned to be delivered in 2018 to all Company employees worldwide, and will also address human rights issues.